PyWiFeS/pipeline/README.md

 ### Known problems
-- Multiprocessing not always work properly
+- Multiprocessing not always works properly

 ## How to install the pipeline